lordnull/dice.js/README.md

     d20 - 5

-If you have played Star Wars d6, using wild die is supported as well:

-    3d6 + 1w6

-Using `w` instead of `d` means that die will be re-rolled if it comes up as a maximum.
-All the repeat rolls will show up as a single roll in the `rolls` property of the returned object.

 In some systems, there may be a minimum for the roll; in DnD, some weapons allow one to re-roll all ones: